-Ongoing Clinical Trials for MGuard TM Coronary Bare-Metal Stent Plus Bio-Stable Mesh
+Ongoing Clinical Trials for MGuard $^{\mathrm{TM}}$ Coronary Bare-Metal Stent Plus Bio-Stable Mesh .

 Our ongoing observation study in Europe is an open registry launched in the first fiscal quarter of 2009.
 This registry is expected to enroll up to 1,000 patients and is aimed at establishing the performance of MGuard TM Coronary with bio-stable mesh in a "real world" population.
 To date, the primary countries to join are Austria, Czech Republic and Hungary.
 The primary endpoint that this registry will evaluate is the occurrence of major adverse cardiac events at six months following deployment of the stent, and the clinical follow-up will continue for a period of up to one year per patient.
-As of June 1, 2011, 416 patients of the prospective 1,000 have been enrolled in 28 sites.
+As of October 11, 2011, 467 patients of the prospective 1,000 have been enrolled in 28 sites.

 Our ongoing observational study in Israel is an open registry launched in the fourth fiscal quarter of 2009.
 This registry is expected to enroll up to 100 patients.
 The purpose of this study is to support local Israeli regulatory approval.
 The primary endpoint that this registry will evaluate is the occurrence of major adverse cardiac events at 30 days following deployment of the stent, and the clinical follow-up will be conducted at six months following deployment of the stent.
-As of June 1, 2011, 70 patients of the prospective 100 have been enrolled.]
+As of October 11, 2011, 74 patients of the prospective 100 have been enrolled.

 In the third fiscal quarter of 2010, we launched a Brazilian registry to run in 25 Brazilian sites and enroll 500 patients.
 The primary endpoint that this registry will evaluate is the occurrence of major adverse cardiac events at six months following the deployment of the stent, and the clinical follow-up will continue for a period of up to one year per patient.
-As of June 1, 2011, 4 patients of the prospective 500 have been enrolled.
+As of October 11, 2011, 12 patients of the prospective 500 have been enrolled.

-Comparison of Clinical Trial Results to Date with Results Achieved Using Bare Metal Stents Alone
+Comparison of Clinical Trial Results to Date with Results Achieved Using Bare Metal or Drug-Eluting Stents in the STEMI population